 In the second season episode "Do No Harm", Sam fights with Michael to keep him from going to Carla for money to save the little kid.
 By "fights", I mean that Sam blocks Michael's door and gets in a fist-fight with him to keep him from going to Carla.

 "Bad Breaks" is pretty much a whirlpool of awesome for everyone.
-The woman Sam's courting seems largely unfazed by his side job, Bly's return, Michael using the baddie's tools against them, Sam's bluff, Michael's quiet little speech, and Fi blowing up the truck and then sipping coffee.
+The woman Sam's courting seems largely unfazed by his side job, Bly's return, Michael using the baddie's tools and random stuff found in a bank office against them to the point that they think the bank is literally cursed, Sam's bluff as a scary underground criminal king pin, Michael's quiet little speechnote "There's a place between life and death, it's amazing how long a man can linger there.", and Fi blowing up the truck and then sipping coffee.

 "Lesser Evil", the S2 finale.
 Michael and Victor working together, Fi sniping Carla, Sam and Madeline blowing up Madeline's house by MacGyvering Christmas tree lights to make their escape, Madeline sending Sam back to save Michael, and Michael basically going "screw you" by jumping out of the chopper into the sea miles from Miami.